mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 Okay, go on.

 **Same person**: *[Unintelligible over the laughter.]* So, when the period ends, your legs should be very painful afterwards, right?
 Now that [zazen](glossary#zazen) is over, so you're looking at your body again.
-But sometimes, there isn't [any pain]; it's as though something changed, as though your muscles aren't sore at all.
+But sometimes, there isn't any pain; it's as though something changed, as though your muscles aren't sore at all.
 It's as though reality changed or something during that period of time.

 **Katagiri**: Well, don't worry.
 You will never die of that.
 Just take care, okay?
 Even though your legs have completely gone to sleep – it's not necessary to cut off your legs.
 Just stand up, and, well, sometimes give them a massage.